best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 • Philips Avent: Choose this if you prefer fewer parts, quicker cleaning, and a simple design that saves time and stress.

-Sometimes it just takes time for colic to settle.
+And sometimes, it just takes time for it to settle.

 Have you tried either of these bottles?